eirikb/normalize-html-table/readme.md

 # normalize-html-table

 Normalization of DOM table rows - creates a matrix with duplicate cells based on rowspan and colspan.
-Handy for scraping and paring of Wikipedia tables.
+Handy for scraping and parsing of Wikipedia tables.

   * Vanilla DOM - **no dependencies**.
   * Does one job only - **rowspan** and **colspan**.